-Welcome to the Winner’s Circle where we celebrate the success of our ICL students.
+Welcome to the Winner’s Circle where we celebrate the success of our ICL and IFW students.
 Today we are celebrating published author Terrence Williams!

 What is the name of your book (or books)?
 Who is the publisher?

 I have published three novels: Cooper’s Revenge, Unit 400: The Assassins, and Zero Day: China’s Cyber Wars.
 They are published by First Coast Publishers.

 Tell us a bit about your path to publishing, from idea to submission to published book.

 Cooper’s Revenge, my first novel was initially developed when I took the “Shape, Write and Sell your Novel” course at Long Ridge Writers Group [now Institute for Writers].
 By the time I had completed the course I had the first three chapters written, and went on to spend the next nine months completing the novel.

 I submitted dozens of query letters over the next several months, and at one point even had Tom Clancy’s editor at Penguin Books considering the manuscript, but I ultimately became impatient with the process.

 A mini-course in independent publishing at Flagler College in St. Augustine, Florida convinced me that being able to control the artistic content, production deadline, and virtually all aspects of how the book is marketed and distributed was more appealing to me than leaving all of that in the hands of one of the big publishers.

 I have never looked back, and doubt that I would consider traditional publishing because of the freedom I now enjoy to control my own destiny.

 I have been writing professionally for decades, but most of that was very specialized writing that I did while employed as an operations officer at the CIA.
 It was only after I retired and took my writing course that I began to write fiction.
 So I would say about seven years.